imagineLife/big-site/content/nginx/node-proxy.md

 ## Test The Setup
 use a browser and go to `localhost:8081`.
 This will connect to nginx, which passes the request, round-robin, to the 3 instances of the node api.
+The UI should show `Hello from ______`.
-The UI should show `Hello from ______`, with 3 different values rotating.
-This illustrates that nginx is having the 3 instances of the node server "handle" the requests and responses.
+Refreshing the page should show "rotating" values in the `Hello from ______` - 3 different values.
+This rotation of values illustrates that nginx is having the 3 instances of the node server "handle" the requests and responses, as the 3 rotating values represent the 3 "hosts" of each docker container.

+## Compose For A Different Approach
+Docker compose can change how this gets put together:
+- in the cli versions above...
+  - A PRO: there are no "artifacts" - no files, no documents, no stored port numbers or app names - that is unless you "store" all of the cli commands needed to run each container, spin up the network, etc.
+  - A CON: without artifacts, there are no "static" references to the details
+- in docker-compose
+  - A PRO: all "config" for the containers and the network are stored in the docker-compose file!
+1 file with all the deets